ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 By report consumers:

-* isolate Mail eXchange (MX) servers receiving reports from receiving other mail streams;
+* isolate report streams from other mail streams;
 * use sandboxes in evaluating failure reports;
 * use network segmentation;
 * limit access to failure reports to authorized individuals with